Micdejc/llm_multiturn_attacks/README.md

 ## Models

 During the experiements, a selection of widely used large language models (LLMs), representative of current safety research, were employed as targets.
 These included open-source models such as Llama 2-7B [Here](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF) and Qwen 2-7B [Here](https://huggingface.co/Qwen/Qwen2-7B-Instruct-GGUF), as well as closed-source models like GPT-4o-mini and Gemini-2.0-Flash.
-In addition Mistral-v0.1-7B [Here](https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.1-GGUF) was used as LLM assistant to generate the multi-turn datasets.
+In addition, Mistral-v0.1-7B [Here](https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.1-GGUF) was used as the LLM assistant to generate the multi-turn datasets.

 ## Experiments

-The [`daseline dataset`](Baseline_Dataset_Advbench_HarmBench.csv) file contains baseline dataset derived from well known well-known adversarial benchmarks, AdvBench [1] and HarmBench [2].
+The [`daseline dataset`](Baseline_Dataset_Advbench_HarmBench.csv) file contains contains data derived from well-known adversarial benchmarks: AdvBench [1] and HarmBench [2].

- - To perform multi-turn data generation, please follow the directions in [`Multiturn_dataset_generation.ipynb`](Multiturn_dataset_generation.ipynb).
+ - To perform multi-turn data generation, please follow the instructions in [`Multiturn_dataset_generation.ipynb`](Multiturn_dataset_generation.ipynb).

- - To run single or multiple-turn attacks against open-source and closed-source models, run the codes by following the instructions inside [`Opensource_LLM_jailbreaking`](Opensource_LLM_jailbreaking) and  [`Closesource_LLM_jailbreaking`](Closesource_LLM_jailbreaking) files respectively.
+ - To run single-turn or multi-turn attacks against open-source and closed-source models, refer to the instructions provided in [`Opensource_LLM_jailbreaking`](Opensource_LLM_jailbreaking) and [`Closesource_LLM_jailbreaking`](Closesource_LLM_jailbreaking) files, respectively.

-We include a few examples of our experimental results in [`examples`](examples) folder.
+A few examples of our experimental results are included in [`examples`](examples) folder.

 ## Reproducibility